usnistgov/OSCAL/redesign-nist-pages/Design Elements.md

 This section includes the design elements recommended to support the pages.nist redesign.

-## URL
+## Site URL

+A request was made to review the URL for the site.
+The URL should not be case sensitive.
+The solution may be to add an alias for the site.

 [https://pages.nist.gov/OSCAL](https://pages.nist.gov/OSCAL) works but [https://pages.nist.gov/oscal](https://pages.nist.gov/oscal) does not work.

-Review adding an alias for the site URL.

-[https://pages.nist.gov/OSCAL](https://pages.nist.gov/OSCAL) works but [https://pages.nist.gov/oscal](https://pages.nist.gov/oscal) does not work.

-Review adding an alias for the site URL.

 ## Header/Footer